jhuckaby/pixl-server-web/README.md

 ## Static Directory Handlers

-If you would like to host static files in other places besides [http_htdocs_dir](#http_htdocs_dir), possibly with different options, then look no further than the `addDirectoryHandler()` method.
+If you would like to host static files in other places besides [htdocs_dir](#htdocs_dir), possibly with different options, then look no further than the `addDirectoryHandler()` method.
 This allows you to set up static file handling with a custom base URI, a custom base directory on disk, and apply other options as well.
 You can call this method as many times as you like to setup multiple static file directories.
 Example:

 ```js
 server.WebServer.addDirectoryHandler( /^\/mycustomdir/, '/var/www/custom' );